Daytime and nighttime diaper leaks: say no to minor accidents!

 Diaper leakage at night: what are the reasons?

 Baby's position and movements during sleep can also cause night-time overflows, not to mention if your child suffers from nocturnal enuresis.
 To prevent leaks as much as possible, try to have him sleep on his back.
-In any case, s'he moves around a lot or urinates too much during the night, you'll probably have to get up to change him.
+In any case, if he moves around a lot or urinates too much during the night, you'll probably have to get up to change him.

 How to choose the right diaper to avoid leaks?

-To avoid leaks, the first thing to remember is to choose the right diaper size for your child and make sure it fits properly.
+To avoid leaks, the first thing to remember is to choose the right diaper size for your child, and make sure it fits properly.
 As we've seen, these little tricks can quickly stop urine and stool overflow.

-Finally, if you're looking for a more natural solution for changing your baby, opt for a cloth diaper made from plant fibers.
+Finally, if you're looking for a more natural solution for changing your baby, opt for a cloth diaper made from vegetable fibers.
 You also have the alternative of training pants recommended from the age of 2 or 3, when potty training begins.

 Some materials, such as bamboo viscose or hemp, are up to 6 times more absorbent than cotton!
 With this type of diaper, you'll be able to add extra inserts and protective veils.
 Your newborn's bottom will be dry day and night.